science of happiness | wellbeing blog

 Fulfillment in the Workplace

-Recently I took a taxi in the beautiful city of Munich.
+Recently, I took a taxi in the beautiful city of Munich.
 The young driver was originally from the Near East.
 We spoke about his life in Germany.

 Also, older generations didn’t have many demands regarding work and the workplace.
 The security of the job and income was what counted.

-As we spend most of our wake time in the workplace, happiness from work plays a huge role.
+As we spend most of our waking time in the workplace, happiness from work plays a huge role.
 Therefore, it is in our interest to proactively and sustainably create meaning and happiness in the three ways mentioned above:

 • creating value – deliver high-quality work